12 min read

 How long does it take to clean up messy books?

-It depends on how many months are behind, how many accounts and transactions are involved, and how bad the categorization is.
-A single year for a simple business with clean bank feeds might take a few focused days; multiple years with commingled personal spending, payroll, and inventory can run several weeks.
+It depends on the size of the mess: how many months are behind, how many accounts and transactions are involved, and how bad the categorization is.
+A single year for a simple business with clean bank feeds might take a few focused days; multiple years with commingled personal spending, payroll, and inventory can run several weeks or even a few months.
 Reconciling first tells you quickly how deep the problem goes.

 Should I clean up my own books or hire a bookkeeper?

 If it's a few miscategorized transactions and your accounts still reconcile, you can likely fix it yourself.
-If you're multiple periods behind, the balance sheet is full of numbers you can't explain, or a tax deadline is looming, hire a professional who does cleanup work — they'll get it right faster and give you a clean starting point to maintain.
+If you're many months or years behind, the balance sheet is full of numbers you can't explain, or a tax deadline is looming, hire a professional who does cleanup work — they'll get it right faster and give you a clean starting point to maintain.

 Want the bigger picture on why any of this matters?
 Read Why Clean.
 Why Now.